All Episodes

 Early trials have begun for a prospective coronavirus vaccine.

-Now, they were able to break down the the structure of this virus quicker than ever before in history.
+Now, they were able to break down the structure of this virus quicker than ever before in history.

-It used to take years, they did it in less than two months.
+They did it in less than two months.

-That is an amazing advancement, and that means you can work on uh some type of vaccine uh uh headed down the road, which is good.
+And that means you can work on some type of vaccine headed down the road, which is good.

-President the White House saying that he'd support the prospect of government taking an equity stake in companies as part of a stimulus of the economy.
+President at the White House saying that he'd support the prospect of government taking an equity stake in companies as part of a stimulus of the economy.

 We'll have to see what that ultimately means.

-But as for the FDA fast track, their officials say they want to expand treatments available during the pandemic in a way that is both fast and responsible.
+But as for the FDA Fast Track, their officials say they want to expand treatments available during the pandemic in a way that is both fast and responsible.

 There are three specific treatments that they have mentioned.

-It's called uh Remdes Remdisivere.
+It's called remdisivir.

 I mean, really promising results.